 “X-Ray Man” – Liz Phair.
 From the Whip-Smart album.
 I love this album.
 She is so bold (ironic, considering her awesome stage fright).
 To launch her career with a double-album, first off, and then …. to keep going.
 It would be hard to follow up Exile to Guyville, but she did.
 She’s awesome.

 “Rope” – The Foo Fighters.
-They just get me, that’s all.
-Who knows why certain bands have an easy ability to just get in there with you.
+Who knows why certain bands have the ability to just get in there with you.

 “Hey Little Girl” (takes 1 and 2) – Elvis from Harum Scarum.
 This is the really creepy number which makes Elvis Presley look like Humbert Humbert.
 You can hear him struggling to find a way to make this song … anything other than …. so so stupid.